Travel Guide: One Day in Seattle

 Feeling hungry?
 Then you have only one place to go, my friend.
 Which is another one of Seattle’s most popular tourist attractions: Pike Place Market.

 Seattle’s original farmer’s market was originally established in 1907.
 The fish markets are very well known and tend to get crowded.
 Simply get lots inside the farmer’s market and sample lots of Seattle’s local cuisines.
 There are also plenty of food tours that focus specifically on Pike Place.
-Book yourself on a tour if you want to hit all the most important sellers and want to learn a bit of history, too.
+Book yourself on an early access tour if you want to hit all the most important sellers and want to learn a bit of history, too.

 Not wanting food?
 Then explore Pike Place’s crafts market located in the North Arcade.
 Buy lots of cool souvenirs for friends and family.